arbas1/Wishlist-/README.md

 The following **optional** features are implemented:

 - [ ] Wishlist app is 🎨 **customized** 🎨
-- [ ] User can delete an item by long pressing on the item
 - [ ] User can open an item's URL by clicking on the item

 The following **additional** features are implemented: